inmemori/docs/README.md

-#### Contact Schema : information on the organizer of the memorial services
+#### Contact Schema : information on the contacts/managers of the page

 | Fields          | Type           | Info                              | ex:                            |